rhit-caos1/rhit-caos1.github.io/_posts/projects/0000-12-22-softquadruped.md

 ### Initial Approach: Online Policy Gradient Estimation

-<p>These challenges led to a first attempt at reinforcement learning for such a system  - online policy gradient estimation, with methods derived from <i>Policy Gradient Reinforcement Learning for Fast Quadrupedal Locomotion</i>,
+<p>These challenges led to a first attempt at reinforcement learning for such a system  - online policy gradient estimation, with methods derived from <a href="https://www.cs.utexas.edu/~pstone/Papers/bib2html-links/icra04.pdf" target="_blank"><u><i>Policy Gradient Reinforcement Learning for Fast Quadrupedal Locomotion</i></u></a> .</p>,
   one of the earliest examples of learned legged locomotion from 2004.
   The intention for this method is to use the simplest learning architecture possible, and avoid the complexities of modeling & simulating such a complex dynamical system.
 </p>